Earthquakes on April 3, 2026

 581.1 km---✓ ReviewedUSGS →

-This magnitude 4.2 event was detected 209 km E of Levuka, Fiji on April 3, 2026, with origin time 20:36 UTC.
+April 3, 2026 brought a magnitude 4.2 earthquake 209 km E of Levuka, Fiji, logged at 20:36 UTC.
 Coming 20 hours after a magnitude 4.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At 581.1 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Coordinates: -17.840°, -178.716°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03